sophialwu/chess/README.md

 If you would like more detail on the rules of chess, click [here](http://www.chessvariants.com/d.chess/chess.html).

+The following game functionalities are still in progress:
+- Castling
+- Ability to move piece in between king and checking piece to avoid check
+- Stalemate/Draw

 ## Installation

 Add this line to your application's Gemfile: